mauriziopaul/intro-to-R/_posts/2016-06-20-Lesson-02-basic-operations.md

 In this lesson we will focus on reading and handling data, and what you need to know in order to do so.

+In this lesson, we will learn about:

+* Data types
+* Reading and writing data frames
+* How to read help manuals for functions
+* How to start writing scripts

 # Data types

 1. Vectors